jeffstephens/export-to-imgur/README.md

     handlebars -m templates-src/> js/templates.js

 The templates are compiled into a single file, `js/templates.js`, which is included in the extension.

+#### Stylesheets in LESS

+This project uses `LESS` for stylesheets to describe styles more expressively and efficiently than traditional `CSS`.
+However, it requires an extra step to compile to `CSS` so that it can be interpreted by browsers.

+Instructions are available on [the LESS website](http://lesscss.org/#using-less).
+My preference is to use [LiveReload](http://livereload.com/) to compile the `LESS` to `CSS` on every file change.

 ### Building the Extension